Nelk: Rumble channels

-Most Viewed Podcasts
+Most-viewed podcasts

 Members

-Current and recurring members include Kyle Forgeard, Stephen “SteveWillDoIt” Deleonardis, Salim Sirur, Gabriel Poncio, Aaron "Steiny" Steinberg, "Jimmy Gambles" (Arthur Kulik), and "Cousin Jay" (Jordan Nwanne).
-Canadian filmmaker Austin Ermes is Nelk’s Director of Content.
-Nelk Headquarters is located in Newport Beach, California.
-Nelk also has an offshoot location in Miami, Florida under SteveWillDoIt LLC.
-The group previously resided in Ontario, Canada, and Los Angeles.
+Current and recurring members include Kyle Forgeard, Stephen "SteveWillDoIt" Deleonardis, Salim Sirur, Gabriel Poncio, Aaron "Steiny" Steinberg, "Jimmy Gambles" (Arthur Kulik), Jason "905shooter" Pagaduan and "Cousin Jay" (Jordan Nwanne).
+Happy Dad Headquarters is located in Newport Beach, California.
+NELK relocated to Miami, Florida, from Orange County, California.
+The group previously resided in Ontario and Los Angeles.

 Jesse Sebastiani was a founding member of the group.
-Prior to joining Nelk, was known for his self-published documentary, Saved by the Status, and his role in the MTV show Careless Teens.
+Prior to joining NELK, was known for his self-published documentary, Saved by the Status, and his role in the MTV show Careless Teens.
 Years after joining, he expressed his displeasure with his and the group's lifestyle.
 In a tweet posted on January 29, 2020, he wrote, "I hate fame...
-I've lost almost everything I use to love about life".
+I've lost almost everything I use to love about life."
 He eventually became less active in Nelk videos, and in late 2020, he began primarily working on the Full Send brand.
-In 2022, he officially took distance from the group, bought out of the company, and started his own brand called “Sunday”.
+In 2022, he officially took distance from the group, bought out of the company, and started his own brand called "Sunday".

 Other former members of the group include Niko and Marko Martinovic, Lucas Gasparini, and Jason Pagaduan.
-Niko and Marko, who are twins, were members of Nelk in the early development, but left in 2015 to pursue YouTube independently.
-Gasparini left in 2017 citing concerns of his association with the channel's content, which consisted of public misconduct which would affect his career outlook, as well as the pursuit of educational studies as a plumber.
-He then returned in 2021 joining the rest of the team in Los Angeles.
-Pagaduan, who was known by his Instagram handle "905shooter" or simply "9-0," was withdrawn from the group in October 2019 for behavioral misconduct from sexual harassment allegations stemming from Pagaduan sending direct messages of a graphic and sexual nature to fans, as well as not meeting standards.
+The Martinovic twins were members of NELK in the early development.
+On July 20th, 2014, NELK would upload their first YouTube video with the twins titled "Fake House Party Prank on Mom!!".
+The Martinovic twins later left the group sometime in 2015 to pursue YouTube independently.
+Gasparini left in February 2017 citing concerns of his association with the channel's content, which consisted of public misconduct which would affect his career outlook, as well as the pursuit of educational studies as a plumber.
+Lucas then returned in 2021 joining the rest of the team in Los Angeles before leaving the group again in 2022 after speculation regarding a gambling scam scandal.
+Pagaduan, who was known by his Instagram handle "905shooter" or simply "9-0," joined NELK in September 2017.
+Pagaduan was withdrawn from the group in October 2019 for behavioural misconduct from sexual harassment allegations stemming from him sending direct messages of a graphic and sexual nature to fans, as well as not meeting standards.
+Pagaduan has since returned to the channel and resumed a minor role in videos as well as coordinating photography and video with the team.
+Pagaduan's first appearance back on the NELK YouTube channel since leaving was in a YouTube video titled "Confronting old NELK members" on August 28th, 2023.